This post may contain affiliate links, view our disclosure policy.

 - 4 cans (14.5 oz each) low-sodium chicken broth

 - 1 can (28 oz) petite diced tomatoes (do not drain)

 - 3 cups peeled and chopped potatoes (use red or yukon gold potatoes)

 - 1 1/2 cups frozen chopped green beans

 - 2 bay leaves

 - 1/2 teaspoon Italian seasoning

 - 1/2 teaspoon dried thyme

-- Bring to a boil (you may have to turn the heat up a bit) and then add green beans.
-Cover with lid, turn heat down to medium-low and let simmer for 20 minutes or until the potatoes are tender.
+- Pour in chicken broth, diced tomatoes, potatoes, frozen green beans, parsley, bay leaves, basil, salt, Italian seasoning, thyme, & pepper.
+Stir together.
+Bring it to a boil (you may have to turn the heat up to do this).
+Once boiling, cover with lid, and reduce heat to medium-low.
+Let simmer for 20-25 minutes or until the potatoes and green beans are tender.

 recipe adapted from cooking classy